zaceno/astrojs-hyperapp/README.md

 Just name your files with a '.jsx' or '.tsx' extension, and you're good to start using JSX in your components.

+We use the "classic" transform mode for JSX, meaning that children of your components will be passed as an array in the second argument of your components. *Not* as a `children` property in the first argument.

+Unlike e.g. React, `key` properties are not handled intrinsically.
+They can only be set on regular html/svg nodes - not on components.
+Your components can *accept* keys as properties of course, and set the key on the html/svg node that it returns.

 Fragments `<>...</>` work too, but bear in mind that the main view component of a hyperapp app, or an island, cannot be a fragment - it must return a single element.